viniciusfacco/autoelastic/README.md

 Extras
 ==========
-- Application for run experiments in the cloud: https://github.com/viniciusfacco/FunctionProcessing
+- Application for running experiments in the cloud: https://github.com/viniciusfacco/FunctionProcessing